Updated 2026-05-18

 Does AttendFirst come with Indian holidays pre-loaded?

 Yes.
-AttendFirst ships with a per-year template of ~20 Indian gazetted holidays including Republic Day, Independence Day, Gandhi Jayanti, Diwali, Holi, and Eid.
-Import with one click under Settings → Holidays.
+AttendFirst ships with a per-year template of about 20 Indian gazetted holidays including Republic Day, Independence Day, Gandhi Jayanti, Diwali, Holi, and Eid.
+Import with one click under Setup → Holidays.

 Why do Diwali and Holi dates change every year?